Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Letters and Props/Shoka to Hunter - Letter.md

 Dear Hunter,

 You are receiving this letter as an opportunity.
 As you well know, your garage is being sponsored by the Shoka Engineering Collective  (S.E.C.).
 We recently received a request to provide a certain research group with individuals who have a variety of skills.
-Since you are indebted to the S.E.C., you have a good reason to fill this position.
+Since you are indebted to the S.E.C. you have a good reason to fill this position.

 We received word that if you are not interested in this position, the S.E.C. will no longer have any interest in you and requires you to pay back your debt immediately.